-The lens is the “eye” of your camera and plays the key role in capturing clarity, color and details of each image.
-Whether you are a specialized or a beginner photographer choosing right lens will definitely elevate your photography.
-With a point and shoot type of camera the lens is fixed which cannot be removed or replaced.
-Digital SLR cameras offer lens mounts where you can swap and use different type lenses.
+The lens is your camera’s eye and plays the key role in capturing clarity, color, and details of each image.
+Whether you’re a specialized or a beginner photographer, choosing the right lens will definitely elevate your photography.
+With a point and shoot type of camera, the lens is fixed.
+DSLR cameras offer lens mounts that let you swap and use different type lenses.

-Before diving into available types, the definition of focal length and the extend of the reach will help to clarify digital SLR lenses.
-When the subject of an image is in focus, focal length measures the distance between optical center of the lens and the digital camera sensor.
+Before diving into available types, the definition of focal length and the extent of the reach will help to clarify DSLR lenses.
+When the subject of an image is in focus, focal length measures the distance between the optical center of the lens and the digital camera sensor.
 It is measured in millimeters and displayed on the actual lens.

-Lens types are classified as “Prime” which comes with fixed focal length and “Zoom” which has variable focal length.
+Lens types are classified as prime, which comes with fixed focal length and zoom, which has a variable focal length.

-Even the point and shoot type of digital camera comes with a Standard 35- 80mm lens.
-Standard lens is also known as “normal-lens” The term “normal” is used for this type because it captures a scene just as the human eye sees it.
-Standard lens is great for everyday shots, such as flowers, people, or pets.
+Even point and shoot cameras come with a standard 35–80mm lens.
+The standard lens is also known as “normal-lens.”
+The term “normal” is used for this type because it captures a scene just as the human eye sees it.
+A standard lens is great for everyday shots, such as flowers, people, or pets.

 Telephoto is used to enlarge pictures or for bringing distant subjects closer.
-A common telephoto comes with 75- 300 mm coverage.
-When you begin to move from the 35mm into something larger it is best to either use a tripod or a stabilizer.
+A common telephoto comes with 75–300mm coverage.
+When you begin to move from the 35mm into something larger, it’s best to either use a tripod or a stabilizer.
 A stabilizer will help you hold the camera steady for clear shots even if your hand moves a little bit.

-Super telephoto comes with 200-400mm lens.
-It is mostly used for capturing wild life or birds.
+Super telephoto comes with a 200–400mm lens.
+It is mostly used for capturing wildlife.

-A Macro lens is designed to capture a tiny subject as a bigger image.
-Macro Photography is a type of shooting that magnifies the size of a subject.
-As it name implies it is great for close up shots, such as flowers, spider webs, insects and other small objects.
+A macro lens is designed to capture a tiny subject as a bigger image.
+Macro photography is a type of shooting that magnifies the size of a subject.
+As its name implies, it’s great for close up shots, such as flowers, spiderwebs, insects, and other small objects.

 Digital zoom simply crops the image to a smaller size, and then enlarges the cropped portion to fill the frame.